vfilippova-axway/axway-open-docs/content/en/docs/cass_admin/cassandra_ops.md

 cluster.

 {{% alert title="Caution" color="warning" %}}
 The repair must only be executed on one node at a time.
-You must therefore adjust the repair schedule for each node in the cluster to avoid overlap.
+You must therefore adjust the repair schedule for each node in the cluster to avoid overlap..
 {{% /alert %}}

 ### Schedule repair using crontab